jjshanks/awesome-go/README.md

 - [dupl](https://github.com/mibk/dupl) - Tool for code clone detection.
 - [errcheck](https://github.com/kisielk/errcheck) - Errcheck is a program for checking for unchecked errors in Go programs.
 - [fatcontext](https://github.com/Crocmagnon/fatcontext) - Fatcontext detects nested contexts in loops or function literals.
-- [go-checkstyle](https://github.com/qiniu/checkstyle) - checkstyle is a style check tool like java checkstyle.
-This tool inspired by java checkstyle, golint.
-The style referred to some points in Go Code Review Comments.
 - [go-cleanarch](https://github.com/roblaszczak/go-cleanarch) - go-cleanarch was created to validate Clean Architecture rules, like a The Dependency Rule and interaction between packages in your Go projects.
 - [go-critic](https://github.com/go-critic/go-critic) - source code linter that brings checks that are currently not implemented in other linters.
 - [go-mod-outdated](https://github.com/psampaz/go-mod-outdated) - An easy way to find outdated dependencies of your Go projects.
-- [goast-viewer](https://github.com/yuroyoro/goast-viewer) - Web based Golang AST visualizer.
 - [goimports](https://pkg.go.dev/golang.org/x/tools/cmd/goimports) - Tool to fix (add, remove) your Go imports automatically.
 - [golang-ifood-sdk](https://github.com/arxdsilva/golang-ifood-sdk) - iFood API SDK.
 - [golangci-lint](https://github.com/golangci/golangci-lint) – A fast Go linters runner.
 It runs linters in parallel, uses caching, supports `yaml` config, has integrations with all major IDE and has dozens of linters included.